Secrecy-Preserving Proofs with Solid Foundations

 Vision

-We envision a world where secrecy-preserving proofs are reliable enough to be used in high-stakes applications and efficient enough to be used in large-scale applications.
+We envision a world where secrecy-preserving proofs are reliable enough to be used in high-stake applications and efficient enough to be used in large-scale applications.
 The project will apply foundational theoretical research to overcome existing barriers and challenges toward achieving this goal.

 Financiële details & Tijdlijn